 The proposal complies with this finding.
-Strict application of the Planned Residential Development Permit standards for the R-1-1/2-Acre and RE Zones would require 20- to 30-foot landscaped setbacks, free of any structures including walls and fences, adjacent to public streets.
-The intent of the required setback is to ensure a uniform, well-designed project appearance from the public realm, and to balance the flexible development standards allowed by a PRD with compatibility with surrounding development.
+Strict application of the Planned Residential Development Permit standards for the R-1-13000, R-1-1/2-Acre, and RE Zones would require 25- to 30-foot fully landscaped setbacks, free of any structures including walls and fences, adjacent to public streets.
+The intent of the required setback is to ensure a uniform, well-designed project appearance from the public realm, and to balance the flexible development standards allowed by a Planned Residential Development for compatibility with surrounding development.

-Compliance with the Zoning Code would result in wide, reverse-frontage landscaped areas on Barton Street and Mariposa Avenue that are substantially larger than those of the surrounding development.
+Compliance with the Zoning Code would result in wide, reverse-frontage landscaped areas on Lurin, Cole, and Mariposa Avenues that are substantially larger than those of the surrounding development.
 Compliance would further require the proposed project to reduce usable private and common open space areas in exchange for creating unusable, passive landscaped areas on the perimeter; or to reduce internal private street widths.
 Either of these actions would result in a practical difficulty and an unnecessary hardship contrary to the intent and purpose of the Zoning Code, and more specifically the purpose of the Planned Residential Development Permit ordinance.